-The comfort of a woman during a mammogram; the anxious patient relying on an X-ray to provide important answers; the anti-viral drugs to ease difficult months ahead – each technology is interacting directly with the person at the most basic human level.
+The comfort of the woman during a breast exam; the anxious casualty relying on a doctor to get the answers as soon as possible; the anti-viral drugs to ease difficult months ahead – each technology is interacting directly with the person at the most basic human level.
 And we're entirely focused on doing this as effectively, as smoothly, and assuredly as possible, along the entire care pathway: prevention, diagnosis and treatment.

-The other side of the relationship is of course, the physician, nurse, technician, and a myriad of other medical professionals.
-Our technologies are constantly evolving to meet their needs too; uncomplicated, user-friendly interfaces, super enhanced imaging, and the means within these devices to share data, collaborate, and discover.
+The other side of the relationship is of course, the physician, the technician and a myriad of other medical professionals.
+Our technologies are constantly evolving to meet their needs too; uncomplicated, user-friendly interfaces, super enhanced imaging, and the means within these devices to share data, collaborate and discover.

 In this culture of ubiquitous information, we envision a future where the possibilities for better care are breathtaking.
 We're already getting glimpses – informatics linked worldwide, free from closed interests; advanced mobile ultrasound devices; and just over the horizon, cell structures cultured to repair and replace, and ultimately to generate entire organs.